CHEX-MATE: CLUster Multi-Probes in Three Dimensions (CLUMP-3D), I. Gas Analysis Method using X-ray and Sunyaev-Zel'dovich Effect Data: Introduction

 For our analysis, we adopted the CLUster Multi-Probes in Three Dimensions \citep[CLUMP-3D;][]{2017MNRAS.467.3801S, 2018ApJ...860L...4S, 2018ApJ...860..126C, 2021MNRAS.505.4338S} project and implemented significant updates to the modeling package.
-CLUMP-3D incorporates multiwavelength data from X-ray (surface brightness and spectroscopic temperature), mm-wave (SZ surface brightness), and optical (gravitational lensing) observations, which are the projected observables.
+CLUMP-3D incorporates multiwavelength data from X-ray observations (surface brightness and spectroscopic temperature), millimeter-wave observations (SZ surface brightness), and optical observations (gravitational lensing), which are the projected observables.
 Then, it assumes triaxial distributions of the ICM gas and matter density profiles.
-Taking advantage of the different dependencies of the X-ray and SZ signals on the gas density and temperature, they probe the line-of-sight extent of the ICM, and gravitational lensing data probes the projected matter distribution.
+Taking advantage of the different dependences of the X-ray and SZ signals on the gas density and temperature, these signals are used to probe the line-of-sight extent of the ICM, and gravitational lensing data are used to probe the projected matter distribution.
 In particular, the X-ray emission observed from the ICM is proportional to the line-of-sight integral of the squared electron density ($n_e$) multiplied by the X-ray cooling function, $\Lambda$, represented as $S_X \propto \int n^2_e \Lambda dl$.
 Meanwhile, the detected SZ signal is proportional to the line-of-sight integral of the product of electron density and temperature ($T_e$), denoted as $B_\textrm{SZ} \propto \int n_e T_e dl$.
 Given that the ICM temperature ($T_X$) can be spectroscopically measured using X-ray observations, the line-of-sight elongation ($\triangle l$) can subsequently be determined through the combination of these three measurements as $\triangle l \sim (B^2_\textrm{SZ} \Lambda) / (S_X T^2_X)$.
-Assuming co-alignement of the triaxial axes of the ICM and dark matter distributions, while still allowing for different axial ratios for the two quantities, our multi-probe analysis can thus constrain the three-dimensional shapes of galaxy clusters.
+Assuming a co-alignment of the triaxial axes of the ICM and DM distributions, while still allowing for different axial ratios for the two quantities, our multi-probe analysis can thus constrain the three-dimensional shapes of galaxy clusters.
 CLUMP-3D was introduced in \cite{2017MNRAS.467.3801S}, where the authors inferred the triaxial matter and gas distribution of the galaxy cluster MACS J1206.2$-$0847.
 The technique built upon similar methods developed to constrain cluster morphology \citep[e.g.,][]{2011MNRAS.416.3187S, 2012MNRAS.419.2646S}.
-Then, it was applied to measure the shapes of the Cluster Lensing And Supernova survey with Hubble \citep[CLASH\footnote{\url{https://www.stsci.edu/~postman/CLASH/}};][]{2012ApJS..199...25P} clusters, to probe the ensemble-average three-dimensional geometry \citep{2018ApJ...860L...4S, 2018ApJ...860..126C} as well as the radial profile of the non-thermal pressure fraction \citep{2021MNRAS.505.4338S}.
-These results demonstrated the potential of the three-dimensional triaxial shape measurement technique, but they were relatively imprecise due to the sample size, data quality, and systematics related to cluster selection.
-Thus, the much larger CHEX-MATE galaxy cluster sample, with a well understood selection function and more uniform and higher quality X-ray data, will provide improved statistics and more robust constraints on the shape measurements.
+It was then applied to measure the shapes of the Cluster Lensing And Supernova survey with Hubble \citep[CLASH\footnote{\url{https://www.stsci.edu/~postman/CLASH/}};][]{2012ApJS..199...25P} clusters, to probe the ensemble-averaged three-dimensional geometry \citep{2018ApJ...860L...4S, 2018ApJ...860..126C} as well as the radial profile of the nonthermal pressure fraction \citep{2021MNRAS.505.4338S}.
+These results demonstrate the potential of the three-dimensional triaxial shape measurement technique, but they were relatively imprecise due to the sample size, data quality, and systematics related to cluster selection.
+Thus, the much larger CHEX-MATE galaxy cluster sample, with a well-understood selection function and more uniform and higher-quality X-ray data, will provide improved statistics and more robust constraints on the shape measurements.